 Using the example above, determining whether Customer B will pay its invoice within two weeks is a lot more difficult than estimating payment for a month.
 This is because, with short-term projections, there’s less time to accommodate variables that may affect payment.

-Imagine what might happen to Company A if it only received $400,000 of the money it was owed.
+For example, imagine what might happen to Company A if it only received $400,000 of the money it was owed.
 To pay its obligations for the month, it would need to empty its banking account and would still be $25,000 short.
 If Company A knows this ahead of time, it can plan by reducing other expenses or seeking short-term loans with favorable rates.
+It can also ensure that all critical suppliers and services are paid in advance.

 Without accurately forecasting accounts payable and receivable, Company A could discover it needs extra money just days before its payments are due.
 This significantly increases the need to rely on fast financing, which negatively impacts the bottom line.